LeavesMC/docs/docs/leaves/fakeplayer.md

 Fakeplayer cannot cross the portal for the time being.
 Please place fakeplayer in the right world.

-If a fakeplayer changes the world by instructions or other ways, the fakeplayer may **not** work properly.
+If a fakeplayer changes the world by instructions or other ways, the fakeplayer may **won't** work properly.

 :::